Essentials

 Dynamic range compression in audio—audio compression—reduces the dynamic range of an audio signal.
 The dynamic range is the difference between the quietest and loudest sounds.
 Audio compression is used in music production, vocal recordings, and broadcasting and helps to deliver a more consistent and enjoyable listening experience.
 When overdone, however, audio compression can result in…

-Dynamic Range in Audio: What it is, How it Works, and Why it Matters
+Dynamic range in audio: What it is, How it Works, and Why it Matters

 Dynamic range is the difference between the quietest and loudest sounds in an audio system without distortion.
 It indicates the amount of volume variation (dynamics) in audio.
 The larger the dynamic range, the more contrast you’ll hear between the quietest and loudest parts.
 Understanding dynamic range is important for audio production, acoustics, and audiology—it affects…